Current, former major leaguers die in Dominican crashes

 Two other active Dominican baseball players have died on the country's dangerous highways in recent years.

-St. Louis Cardinal outfielder Oscar Taveras died in 2014 when he crashed in his hometown of Puerto Plata.
+St. Louis Cardinal outfielder Oscar Taveras - a close friend of Ventura - died in 2014 when he crashed in his hometown of Puerto Plata.
 He was 22.
 Shortstop Andujar Cedeno died at age 31 in a 2000 crash in the city of La Romana.

 A 2015 study by the World Health Organization found that the Dominican Republic had the highest traffic accident death rate in the Americas, with a rate of 29.3 per 100,000 inhabitants.